Updated on by Sarina

-5. Body Shape

 When you wear clothes you want to look fashionable and be presenting the best of yourself.
 Everyone is made different, their body shapes different but a certain categorization is needed to successfully design fashion garments.
 The most important body shape as per these categorizations are Rectangle, triangle, inverted triangle, oval, square, round, hourglass.

 Out of these, an hourglass figure is deemed as the ideal body shape though it can also be different according to the time, social and cultural influences etc. Fashion designers design clothes that will give the wearer this ideal body shape.

 6. Balance & rhythm

-This refers to the symmetry ( or asymmetry) in the shapes, colours , style lines, elements; the relative degree of importance given to different elements of the design.
+This refers to the symmetry ( or asymmetry) in the shapes, colors , style lines, elements; the relative degree of importance given to different elements of the design.

 The designer designs the garment so that the two sides of it appears to be the same or different.
-A proportionate and appropriate combination of lines, shape, colour and texture can result in different rhythms.
+A proportionate and appropriate combination of lines, shape, color and texture can result in different rhythms.

 Rhythm refers to the pattern created by the use of lines or shapes; like how the synchronized embroidery design is made around the neckline and sleeve hem as well as the hem line to create a rhythm for the garment.
 Another example is the repetitive use of a special print on a fabric resulting in a formal rhythm.

-And the newer one: